florianbehrens/DeCoF2/README.md

 The
-[Simple Common Gateway Interface](http://de.wikipedia.org/wiki/Simple_Common_Gateway_Interface) protocol is used by many webservers such as Apache, and Lighttpd, as backend protocol that overcomes the efficiency issues of 'classic' CGI.
+[Simple Common Gateway Interface](http://de.wikipedia.org/wiki/Simple_Common_Gateway_Interface) protocol is used by many webservers such as Apache, Nginx, and Lighttpd, as backend protocol that overcomes the efficiency issues of 'classic' CGI.
 It is similar to FastCGI but easier to implement as it is not a binary protocol.

 In conjunction with a webserver this protocol can be used with DeCoF2 servers to provide webservices for interaction with the object dictionary.

-Objects are identified by the HTTP URI within a HTTP GET or HTTP PUT request (e.g., `/root/node/my_parameter`).
+Objects are identified by the HTTP URI within a HTTP GET, HTTP PUT, or HTTP POST request (e.g., `/root/node/my_parameter`), respectively.
 This protocol only supports the client/server model.

+HTTP GET requests are used to read readable parameters.
+To modify any writable parameter use HTTP PUT.
+Since the latter is required to be idempotent (i.e., multiple invocations result in the same side effects as a single one) by the HTTP/1.1 spec (RFC2616, clause §9.1.2) a HTTP POST request is required to invoke an event which likely modifies state in a non-idempotent way.

 ##### Value encoding